lraycheva/core/tutorials/guides/01_javascript/javascript.md

 setFields(stock);
 ```

-Everything should work as before, the difference being that the apps now use the Application Management API instead of the Window Management API.
+Everything should work as before, the difference being that the apps now use the App Management API instead of the Window Management API.

 ## 8. Workspaces

 The latest feedback from the users is that their desktops very quickly become cluttered with multiple floating windows.
 The [**Glue42 Core**](https://glue42.com/core/) [Workspaces](../../capabilities/windows/workspaces/overview/index.html) feature solves exactly that problem.

-The new requirement is that when a user clicks on a client in the **Clients** application, a new Workspace should open displaying detailed information about the selected client in one app and his stocks portfolio in another.
-When the user clicks on a stock, a third application should appear in the same Workspace displaying more details about the selected stock.
-You will use the **Client Details** application for displaying information about the selected client.
+The new requirement is that when a user clicks on a client in the **Clients** app, a new Workspace should open displaying detailed information about the selected client in one app and his stocks portfolio in another.
+When the user clicks on a stock, a third app should appear in the same Workspace displaying more details about the selected stock.
+You will use the **Client Details** app for displaying information about the selected client.

 Go to the `index.html` and `index.js` files of the **Clients** app and comment out or delete the "Stocks" button and the `stocksButtonHandler()`.
 Also remove all logic and references related to Channels from the **Clients** and **Stocks** apps that was introduced in a previous chapter.
 Instead, you will use Workspaces to allow the users to work with multiple clients at once and organize their desktop at the same time.
 Channels and Workspaces can, of course, be used together to provide extremely enhanced user experience, but in order to focus entirely on working with Workspaces, the Channels functionality will be ignored.